amitkoenig/issue-example/README.md

 # issue-example
-related to demonstrate an issue
+related to demonstrate an issue typo